 There is much less “messy” construction work involved than in, for example, constructing a building.
 For the solar power plant, we will need to dig cable channels and secure the mounting system into the ground.
 Once this is completed, a lot of the work is simply laying panels onto the mounting systems and connecting them.

-The installation should take approx. 30 weeks.
-Planned construction start is in the 3rd Quarter of 2020.
+The installation should take approx. 12–14 months.
+Planned construction start is in the second quarter of 2022.

 An example of a “typical” solar PV panel is below.